OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

     :width: 50%
     :align: center

-Also in the datastore list you can check that an automatic name has been generated containing the datastore name, the vcenter instance name and the datacenter name.
+In the datastore list you can check the datastore name.
 Also between parentheses you can find SYS for a SYSTEM datastore, IMG for an IMAGE datastore or StorDRS for a StorageDRS cluster representation.
 Remember that datastore name can be changed once the datastore has been imported.
 Finally the datastores have been added to an OpenNebula cluster too if IDs were listed in the OpenNebula Cluster IDs column.

 .. image:: /images/vcenter_create_datastore_step6.png
     :width: 50%